mofe64/vulcan/vulkan_role_binding_guide.md

 ## Overview

-The Vulcan platform automatically creates Kubernetes RBAC role bindings for project members based on their project-level roles.
+Vulcan automatically creates Kubernetes RBAC role bindings for project members based on their project-level roles.
 This ensures that users can only access resources within their assigned project namespaces.

 ## Project Roles